-Finally, you can take all of the necessary information and build or update the materials to be the current, relevant tools your team really needs to effectively sell.
+Finally, you can take all of the necessary information and build or update the materials to be the current, relevant tools your team really needs to sell effectively.

-It’s a good practice to circle back on any process, tool, or technology every 6-months, or at least once a year.
+It’s a good practice to circle back on any process, tool, or technology every sxi months, or at least once a year.
 Gather your sales team and the tools they use and ask “What’s working?” and “What’s not?” and “Is there anything you don’t have but you need?”.

-You already know how to run these conversations, and now you should have the templates created to easily update the tools.
+You already know how to run these conversations, and now you should have the templates created to update the tools easily.
 Ideally, keeping up with the 6-month cadence will help you make slight tweaks to enhance the tool instead of having to scrap and start over.